 The appeal court judges stated that body modification was not compatible to tattooing and piercing, which must come as news to a lot of people, not least everyone who has ever written about body art.
 They also said, somewhat reflecting the comments in the Spanner case, that “it was not in the public interest that a person could wound another for no good reason.”

 But who is to say what a good reason is?
 Is boxing a good reason?
 Is cosmetic surgery or gender reassignment a good reason?
-These often involve procedures just as irreversible and considerably more drastic than anything carried out by McCarthy, and are done for much the same reason – to make a person who is unhappy with their body feel better.
+These latter two in particular often involve procedures just as irreversible and considerably more drastic than anything carried out by McCarthy, and are done for much the same reason – to make a person who is unhappy with their body feel better about themselves.

 The real question should be why the powers that be should have any say in what we do to our own bodies.
 Personal autonomy should be the most basic of human rights, and consenting adults should be able to make their own decisions, no matter how weird everyone else thinks it is.
 If McCarthy can be convicted for his work, why not someone who carries out extreme piercing, or someone who does a full-face tattoo for a customer?
 Where is the line of ‘harm’ to be drawn?